Suvoyuki Day at Homolovi State Park

 Star Party at Homolovi State Park

-Join us at Homolovi’s Visitor Center Museum and Observatory for a night under the stars!
+Come out to Homolovi's Visitor Center Museum and Observatory for a night under the stars.
+Dress warmly and bring your sense of wonder.